Applicants should submit all materials to the:

 Boston, MA 02125-3393

 Admission applications are due on November 1 for spring and June 1 for fall.
 Applications can be completed and submitted online.
 You can also download, complete, and mail the application to the above address.

 The Special Education Program will recommend for admission those applicants who present evidence of their ability to do graduate work with distinction.
 Such evidence will include:

 - A letter of intent, clearly explaining the applicant’s reasons for pursuing graduate study in the field of moderate disabilities.

-- Three letters of recommendation submitted by persons who are knowledgeable about teaching students with disabilities, who have worked closely with the applicant, and who have direct knowledge of the applicant’s teaching skills and academic performance.
+- Three letters of recommendation submitted by individuals who are knowledgeable about teaching students with disabilities, who have worked closely with the applicant, and who have direct knowledge of the applicant’s teaching skills and academic performance.